-- External research and development expenses incurred under arrangements with third-parties, such as Contract Research Organizations, or CROs, consultants, members of our scientific and therapeutic advisory boards, and Contract Manufacturing Organizations, or CMOs; - Personnel and other related costs; - Facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation of leasehold improvements and equipment, and laboratory supplies; and - License and sublicense fees.
+- External research and development expenses incurred under arrangements with third-parties, such as Contract Research Organizations, or CROs, consultants, members of our scientific and therapeutic advisory boards, and Contract Manufacturing Organizations, or CMOs; - Employee-related expenses, including salaries, benefits, travel and stock-based compensation; - Facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation of leasehold improvements and equipment, and laboratory supplies; and - License and sub-license fees.

 We expense research and development costs as incurred.
-We account for advance payments for goods and services that will be used in future research and development activities as expenses when the service has been performed or when the goods have been received.
+We account for nonrefundable advance payments for goods and services that will be used in future research and development activities as expense when the service has been performed or when the goods have been received.

 We recognize the Australian Research and Development Tax Incentive, or the Tax Incentive, as a reduction of research and development expense.
 The amounts are determined on a cost reimbursement basis based on our eligible research and development expenditures and are non-refundable, provided that in order to qualify for the Australian benefits we must have revenue of less than AUD \$20.0 million during the reimbursable period and cannot be controlled by income tax exempt entities.
 The Tax Incentive is recognized when there is reasonable assurance that the Tax Incentive will be received, the relevant expenditure has been incurred, and the amount can be reliably measured.

-We are conducting research and development activities on several inflammation and immuno-oncology programs.
+We are conducting research and development activities primarily on inflammation programs.
 We have a research and development team that conducts antibody discovery, characterization, translational studies, IND-enabling preclinical studies and clinical development.
 We conduct some of our early research and preclinical activities internally and plan to rely on third parties, such as CROs and CMOs, for the execution of certain of our research and development activities, such as in vivo toxicology and pharmacology studies, drug product manufacturing and clinical trials.